QuentinMaz/MDPFuzz_Replicability_Study_Artifact/README.md

 #### Instructions

-If you are using the container, start it such that will be automatically removed once the terminal is closed, with a connection to your local file system with:
+If you are using the container, start it such that it will be automatically removed once the terminal is closed, with a connection to your local file system with:
 ```
 docker run --rm -v .:/output -it artifact
 ```